cncf/tag-security/community/assessments/projects/openfga/joint-assessment.md

   - Malicious developers injecting malicious code or designs
 - Developer/App Design Failures
   - incorrect use of OpenFGA outside its intended design/goals
-  - incorrect confiuration of OpenFGA store, keys, certs, etc
+  - incorrect configuration of OpenFGA store, keys, certs, etc
   - incorrect definition of app code using OpenFGA to check relationships, conditions
   - incorrect or missing error handling code or corner cases
   - logging or leaking sensitive information